-- 33.1 Course handbooks and other sources of advice for students are used to inform students that marks are provisional until agreed by a Board of Examiners. - 33.2 Provisional marks which are released to students are not rounded.
+36.1 Course handbooks and other sources of advice for students are used to inform students that marks are provisional until agreed by a Board of Examiners.

-Regulation 34 Final marks
+Regulation 37 Final marks

 Boards of Examiners confirm marks as final in the minutes of the Board of Examiners meeting.
 A Board of Examiners must not revise marks agreed as final by a previous Board of Examiners.